sarrwillz/pizza-sales-analysis/README.md

 # 🍕 Pizza Sales Analysis

 ## Project Overview
-This project analyzes pizza sales data to uncover key business insights using SQL, Excel, and Power BI.
-The goal was to understand sales trends, category performance, and identify the best and worst performing pizzas.
+This project analyzes pizza sales data to uncover key business insights such as revenue trends, customer preferences, and top-performing products.
+The goal is to support data-driven decision-making for a pizza business.

+🎯 Objectives
+- Identify top-selling pizzas
+- Analyze revenue trends over time
+- Determine peak sales periods
+- Understand customer ordering patterns

 ## Tools Used
 - **SQL** – Data extraction and querying